mayankpathak10/agv_navigation/ReadMe.md

 ```

 ## Demo
-Firstly we make map of the custom environment using agv_navigator node, then to move around the map autnomously we need to run turtlebot_rrt planner.
+Firstly we make map of the custom environment using agv_navigator node, then to move around the map autonomously we need to run turtlebot_rrt planner.
 After following the build instructions:

 To run the demo, in a new terminal: